logicl00m/kratos-frontend/QWEN.md

 - `ContextMenu.tsx` - Right-click context menu with keyboard accessibility
 - `EditorToolbar.tsx` - Toolbar with editor-specific controls
 - `ValidationEngine.tsx` - Workflow validation system
+- `BuilderDetailsPanel.tsx` - Details panel for the workflow builder
+- `FormPickerDialog.tsx` - Dialog for selecting forms to attach to nodes
+- `WorkflowBuilder.tsx` - Main component for building workflows

+### Dynamic Form Builder Components
+- `DynamicFormBuilder.tsx` - Main component for building dynamic forms
+- `FieldInspector.tsx` - Component for inspecting and configuring field properties
+- `FieldList.tsx` - Component for displaying and managing the list of form fields
+- `FormBuilderPage.tsx` - Main page component for the form builder
+- `FieldPalette.tsx` - Component for selecting field types to add to the form

 ### Data Flow
 1. JSON Definition (States + Actions)